CarrotInPot/CarrotInPot/README.md

 - I'm a passionate and enthusiastic software engineering student at AUT, constantly learning and exploring new technologies in the world of software development and data science.

 ## 🌱 I'm currently working on and learning:
-- Web Development - MERN Stack
-- Xv6
-- Text clasification using Python
+- WiFi Security Analysis Project
+- Data Mining & Machine Learning

 ## 🏆 Achievements:
 - AUT Undergraduate Scholarship 2022